2002 Sacagawea Dollar Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 2002-P Sacagawea Dollar Value

-When first released in 2002, the U.S. Mint offered these coins in rolls of 25 for $35.50 or bags of 2,000 pieces for $2,190.
-Most buyers purchased them directly and stored them carefully, expecting they’d become collectibles worth holding onto.
+When the U.S. Mint first offered these coins on April 29, 2002, buyers could purchase bags of 2,000 for $2,190 or rolls of 25 for $35.50.
+Most buyers stored them carefully, expecting they’d become collectibles.
 That storage habit has shaped today’s market in unexpected ways.

 The manganese brass composition shows every contact mark and handling trace.
-Getting a truly pristine coin means finding one that avoided even the slightest bump during production, packaging, or storage.
-Fewer than 1,000 examples have been certified at the MS68 level, making this grade genuinely challenging to locate.
+Getting a truly pristine coin means finding one that avoided even the slightest bump during production, packaging, or bag storage.
+Fewer than 1,000 examples have been certified at the MS68 level by either PCGS or NGC, making this grade genuinely challenging to locate.

-Basic uncirculated examples typically trade between $1.25 and $6, but the grade jump matters financially—MS67 pieces sell around $10, while MS68 specimens reach approximately $35.
-At MS69, where only about 20 coins have been certified, values climb significantly higher.
+Basic uncirculated examples typically trade between $1.25 and $6.
+The grade jump matters financially — MS67 pieces sell around $10, MS68 specimens reach approximately $35, and at MS69 (where only about 20 coins have been certified across both major services), values climb significantly higher.

-An example reached $3,738 at Heritage Auctions in July 2011, demonstrating the premium that top-grade collectors pay when population numbers remain minimal.
+An MS69 example reached $3,738 at Heritage Auctions in July 2011 — demonstrating the premium that top-grade collectors pay when population numbers remain minimal.
+The grading services’ population reports (called “pop reports”) show how few coins have achieved each grade level, and those numbers directly influence market prices.

 2002-P Sacagawea Dollar Price/Grade Chart